 When discussing the basics of oil pulling, it's vital to discuss the oil itself, as many different types of oils have been used throughout history.

 "In Ayurvedic tradition, sesame oil was (and still is) the popular choice.
 Sunflower oil has been suggested by many, but coconut oil is the most popular oil used today, particularly because of its known antioxidant and anti-inflammatory activity (which are both important for promoting oral health)," says Burhenne.
 "According to one review3, there have also been reports of oil pulling with olive oil, gooseberry extract, mangos, and even milk.
-However, these have not been used in research to study oil pulling benefits.
-I recommend sticking to organic, cold-pressed coconut oil; it offers the most overall benefit."
+However, these have not been used in research to study oil pulling benefits."

 7 benefits of oil pulling.